TheHomeyAppBackupRepositories/com.mitsubishiheavyindustries.ir-1/README.txt

-Connect your Mitsubishi Heavy Industries Air conditioning system to Homey.

-Turn your HVAC unit on or off, set the temperature, and adjust the mode—all through infrared technology.
+Manage your Mitsubishi Heavy Industries air conditioner seamlessly with the Homey app.
+Turn the airco on or off, set the temperature, and adjust the mode—all through infrared technology.
 No need for a separate remote; it's all integrated.

-This app allows Homey Bridge and Homey Pro to control Mitsubishi Heavy Industries AC units via Infrared, so you can control and automate them in the Homey app.
-Homey Pro or Homey Bridge need to be in te same room as your AC system, as infrared signals to not travel through walls.
+The Homey app is straightforward and efficient, optimizing both comfort and energy use.
+Customize your indoor climate with ease using the Mitsubishi Heavy Industries Airco app for Homey.